ajshah91/academic-kickstart/content/authors/ankit/_index.md

 bio: PhD candidate at MIT interested in expanding the repertoire of tasks that robots can learn.

 interests:
-- Robotics
+- Machine Learning and AI for Robotics
-- Artificial Intelligence
+- Human-Machine Interaction
-- Probabilistic Programming
+- Ease of Robot Programming

 education:
   courses: